BjornFJohansson/ypkpathway/README.md

 ##Installation

-The best way of installing ypkpathway is by first installing the free [Anaconda distribution](https://store.continuum.io/cshop/anaconda/) which comes with many packages and dependencies out of the box.
+The best way of installing ypkpathway is by first installing the free [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) which comes with many packages and dependencies out of the box.
 Using the conda package manages simply type:

     bjorn@bjorn-UL30A:/$ conda install ypkpathway